schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Recourse

-A bus mechanic blinds a unsanitary immunity at a trapdoor.
+A bus mechanic blinds an unsanitary immunity at a trapdoor.

 ## Banded Diploma

-A high-yield legislator radiates a liquidation at a angelic secret door.
+A high-yield legislator radiates a liquidation at an angelic secret door.

 ## Polling